Sarthak-solav/Day-3/README.md

-#Day-3 (03/10/23)
+🎯#Day-3 (03/10/23)

 "Code with passion, dream with vision". #25Days_75Questions_C_Codingchallenge

-This is my progress report of today....I have successfully completed today's task of 3 programs.....
+⚫This is my progress report of today....I have successfully completed today's task of 3 programs.....

 That are as follows:-